Skip to Primary Menu Skip to Main Content

 The Brookline Center for Community Mental Health: School-Based Telebehavioral Health

-Massachusetts School-Based Telebehavioral Health (TBH) Project
+The Brookline Center School-Based Telebehavioral Health (TBH) Program

 The Department of Public Health (DPH), in consultation with the Department of Mental Health (DMH) and the Department of Elementary and Secondary Education (DESE), awarded a contract to The Brookline Center for Community Mental Health for a pilot program to increase student access to telebehavioral health services.